 was out.

-Ten years later, I read it again — and aloud — to my wife over the course of two winters.
-(One of the French deconstructionists, arguing that one can't just study a novel by itself, because it's a collaborative venture between author and reader, cinched his case by saying: "After all, who has read every word of À la recherche du temps perdu?"
-It pleased me hugely to be able to think, "I did!")
+Ten years later, I read it again — and aloud! — to my bride over the course of two winters.
+(One of the French deconstructionists argued that we can't study a novel by itself, because it's a collaborative venture between author and reader.
+He cinched his case by saying: "After all, who has read every word of À la recherche du temps perdu?"
+It pleased me hugely to be able to think, "I did!"

 Then came the Penguin editions, the first four volumes of which were published in the US by Viking.
 After reading a rave review of vol. 2 — In the Shadow of Young Girls in Flower — I decided that I would have to read it.
 On second thought, I decided to start from the beginning with the new Swann's Way.
 It was a good decision.
 Lydia Davis did a wonderful job with the first volume, and by the time I'd lulled Little Marcel to sleep (on page 43 in the Viking edition), I knew that I was once again in for the long haul.
 I set out to acquire a complete set of hardcover books — not so easy, as matters turned out!
 I read them in sequence, and I reported on them in what was a sort of blog.
-And now I'm adding the elegant Yale University Press editions as they are published.
+And more recently I began to add the elegant Yale University Press editions as they were published, until they became too expensive for me.

 Beyond that, I've seen it argued that literary French has changed little over the past hundred years, while English most certainly has, under the battering of such writers as James Joyce and Ernest Hemingway.
 (Whatever you say about C K Scott Moncrieff, he probably never read Ulysses, and he certainly was unfamiliar with the noisy young journalist who stormed into Paris in 1921.)
 However that may be, it's nice to have a freshened version of Proust's prose, and one that arguably is closer to the original than the one rendered by Scott Moncrieff in the 1920s.